How aging is a risk factor for disc extrusion

 The natural aging process and disc degeneration

 The spine naturally weakens over time due to the development of arthritis and other risk factors like weight gain and repetitive motion.
 As these factors create stress in the spine, the discs can become pressed and squeezed between the surrounding vertebrae.
 The discs themselves also undergo age-related changes, including loss of water content and height.
 Disc extrusion occurs when a crack or tear develops in the tough outer layer of the disc and the gelatinous inner-disc material is pushed out into the spinal column.

-Interestingly, an extruded disc doesn’t cause any symptoms on its own.
-In fact, you might have one or more extruded discs at this very moment that aren’t causing you any problems.
-Only when the disc bulges to the point that it places pressure on a nearby spinal nerve or the spinal cord itself will symptoms arise.
-These can include:
+An extruded disc doesn’t necessarily cause symptoms on its own.
+In fact, you may have one or more extruded discs at this very moment that aren’t causing you any problems.
+Only when the disc bulges to the point that it places pressure on a nearby spinal nerve or the spinal cord will symptoms arise.
+These symptoms can include:

 - Localized pain at the site of compression

 - Pain that travels the length of the affected nerve

 It is possible for the body to heal a damaged disc on its own through a process called resorption that involves the body absorbing the damaged disc material.
 Because the body can heal an extruded disc on its own, initial treatment usually involves conservative options like medication, physical therapy, rest and hot/cold compression.